 Drownings are more likely to occur on smaller vessels.
 The U.S. Coast Guard estimates that 80 percent of drownings occurred on vessels less than 21 feet in length.
 This category includes most smaller vessels, including jet skis.

-Common Causes of Rhode Island Boat Accidents
+What are Common Causes of Rhode Island Boat Accidents?

 According to the U.S. Coast Guard, the top five most common causes of boating accidents are: